vankoop/vankoop/README.md

 I enjoy working with data, revealing hidden patterns and being able to present insights in clear visual formats and storytelling.

 Previous study in Natural Sciences(Chemistry), a blend of both chemistry and biology.
-Currently studying for my BSc(Hons)**Cyber Security** with The Open University whilst building a strong foundation in:
+Currently studying for my BSc(Hons) with The Open University whilst building a strong foundation in:
 - **Python** (pands, NumPy, matplotlib)
 - **SQL**
 - **Data Cleaning & Wrangling**